-Simon finally came home in July of 2010 with a feeding tube.
-A month after we came home we had to go back to Milwaukee due to Simon having an infection from one of his sutures from his last surgery.
-Going to Milwaukee was meant to be since he was then given the Mickey button and was given the all clear to start feeding him by mouth to see if he could handle that.
-He did.
-A year later, in September of 2011 his feeding tube was removed and he was learning how to eat by mouth with the help of the birth to three program in Brown County, which also helped him with speech and physical therapy.
+Simon came home in July of 2010 with a feeding tube and a month after we came home we had to go back to Milwaukee due to Simon having an infection from one of his sutures from his last surgery.
+It was meant to be to go to Milwaukee since he was then given the Mickey button and to start feeding him by mouth to see if he could handle that.
+He did!
+A year later, in September of 2011 his feeding tube was removed.

 The Hardwick Twins